auth0/docs/articles/hosted-pages/login/index.md

 ## About the Hosted Login Page

 Auth0's Hosted Login Page is the most secure way to easily authenticate users for your applications.
 The Hosted Login Page is easily customizable right from the [management dashboard](${manage_url}).
-By default, it provides for the use of Auth0's [Lock Widget](/libraries/lock) for authentication, but the Hosted Login Page's code can be customized to add in the Lock Passwordless widget, or an entirely custom UI can be built in its place, using the [Auth0.js SDK](/libraries/auth0js) for authentication.
+By default, the Hosted Login Page uses Auth0's [Lock Widget](/libraries/lock) to authenticate your users, but the code of the Hosted Login Page can be customized to replace Lock with the Lock Passwordless widget, or an entirely custom UI can be built in its place, using the [Auth0.js SDK](/libraries/auth0js) for authentication.

 ![Hosted Login Page](/media/articles/hosted-pages/hlp-lock.png)

 ### How Does the Hosted Login Page Work

 Auth0 shows the Hosted Login Page whenever something (or someone) triggers an authentication request, such as calling the `/authorize` endpoint (OIDC/OAuth) or sending a SAML login request.
-Users will see the Hosted Login Page, typically with either Lock (see example screenshot below) or with a custom UI.
+Users will see the Hosted Login Page, typically with either the Lock widget or with your custom UI.
 Once they login, they will be redirected back to your application.

 #### Social Providers